 To prevent transmission of the virus, dogs infected with canine flu, as well as other pets in the household, should be isolated for 4 weeks, according to the American Veterinary Medical Association.

-Come in to ZippiVet for a Pet Wellness Exam and the vaccine, or if you suspect dog flu.
-We make it easy to schedule an appointment in any of our three convenient locations.
-And if it’s your visit, you get $25 off!
-We’re pretty into the idea of providing affordable pet care to the Austin area.
+You can call, text, or request an appointment online for any one of our four convenient locations.
+And if it’s your first visit, you get $25 off!
+We’re pretty into the idea of providing the best pet care to the Austin area.